Lovinity/wwsu/README.md

             "showTime": 0, // Number of minutes that the show was on the air "subtotalXP": 0, // Total amount of XP the DJ earned for this show.
 NOTE: This property may not exist for non-live shows.
             "showXP": 0, // Amount of XP earned for showTime.
 NOTE: This property may not exist for non-live shows.
-            "listeners": [], // Array of online listener data during the show (uses same format as the response from listeners/get)
             "listenerMinutes": 0, // Number of online listener minutes during the show.
             "listenerXP": 0, // Amount of XP earned for online listener minutes.
 NOTE: This property may not exist for non-live shows.
             "messagesWeb": 0, // Number of messages the DJ sent to web/mobile users during the show.